-During the 2020-2021 academic year, five Schools, Institutes and Directorates presented to EDISG providing excellent coverage across our Faculties and Professional Services:

-Research, Enterprise and Partnerships

-School of Economics and Finance

-Institute of Dentistry

-School of Physical and Chemical Sciences

-Information Technology Services

-Creating the culture
+Creating the Culture

 Our PCI Enabling Plan proposes and advances cultural change across our University - opening the doors to opportunity for all to thrive.
 Our values are part of our identity and culture, we want all our staff to feel them in action across the University.
+In 2020, we made significant steps to strengthen our culture.

-Values in Action Our Values in Action Framework was launched in December 2020, this sets clear expectations of staff behaviour at all levels of Queen Mary, aligned to each of our values.
+Values in Action

+Our Values in Action Framework was launched in December 2020, this sets clear expectations of staff behaviour at all levels of Queen Mary, aligned to each of our values.
 This work is essential to achieving the culture change envisioned Strategy 2030 and in particular in embedding inclusion.

 The Values in Action are being embedded across the employee lifecycle and have thus far been incorporated into our appraisal, promotions, reward and development activities.
 This work will support our staff in understanding and behaving in alignment to our values.
-The use of values in recruitment, promotion should support the recruitment and promotion of a more diverse group of staff.
-Launch of Introducing Inclusion We were pleased to launch our new mandatory, bespoke Introducing Inclusion e-learning module, a highly flexible training course which has been designed to bring colleagues up to date on understanding equalities law, unconscious bias and how we can promote positive, inclusive behaviours in our workplace.
+The use of values in our recruitment and promotion process should support our goal to achieve greater diversity across our workforce.

+Launch of Introducing Inclusion

+We were pleased to launch our new mandatory, bespoke Introducing Inclusion e-learning module, a highly flexible training course which has been designed to bring colleagues up to date on understanding equalities law, unconscious bias and how we can promote positive, inclusive behaviours in our workplace.
 We also offer additional EDI workshops to supplement this programme.

-Impact Over 60% of staff at Queen Mary have completed Introducing Inclusion, our first Equality, Diversity & Inclusion e-learning.
-Queen Mary staff can complete the 90 minute course and help us achieve our 85% compliance objective.
+Over 60% of staff at Queen Mary have completed Introducing Inclusion, our first Equality, Diversity & Inclusion e-learning.

+Queen Mary staff can complete the 90minute course and help us achieve our 85% compliance objective [HERE]

-Academic Careers Framework and promotions
+Academic Careers Framework and Promotions

 Queen Mary launched its Academic Careers Framework designed to be used in a number of ways in order to help staff plan and support their academic career development and recognise their achievements, for example:

 - Preparing for appraisals and annual reviews;

 - Discussing career trajectories and plans;

 - Identifying development opportunities;

 - Building a case for promotion.